fusioninventory/fusioninventory.github.io/documentation/agent/installation/windows/index.md

-You can get the last FusionInventory Agent installer for Microsoft Windows [here](http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files "http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files").
+You can get the last [FusionInventory Agent installer for Microsoft Windows](http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files "http://forge.fusioninventory.org/projects/fusioninventory-agent-windows-installer/files").
 The filename of the installer follows this pattern: